thorsten/phpMyFAQ/docs/development.md

 You can change the template as you wish, but you may want to keep the original template in case something goes wrong.

+### 6.2.2 Admin backend templates

+The admin backend templates are located in the **assets/templates/admin** directory.
+We use Twig as the template engine.

 ## 6.3 REST APIs

 phpMyFAQ offers interfaces to access phpMyFAQ installations with other clients like the iPhone App. phpMyFAQ includes a REST API and offers APIs for various services like fetching the phpMyFAQ version or doing a search against the phpMyFAQ installation.

-The API documentation can be found in our [GitHub repository](https://github.com/thorsten/phpMyFAQ/blob/main/API.md).
+The API documentation can be found at [https://api-docs.phpmyfaq.de/](https://api-docs.phpmyfaq.de/).

 ## 6.4 phpMyFAQ development